 The Policing and Crime Act 2017 places a duty on police, fire and ambulance services to work together in order to improve the efficiency and effectiveness of emergency services.
-NFRS works in collaboration with Northumbria Police, the OPCC and, through a North East Strategic Delivery Board, the 4 North East FRS' to ensure NFRA meets its responsibilities under the Act.
+NFRS works in collaboration with Northumbria Police, the OPCC and, through a North East Strategic Delivery Board (made up of the 4 North East FRS'), to ensure NFRA meets its responsibilities under the Act.

 Our CRMP will support change within NFRS, setting out our strategic priorities and how we intend to manage the existing and future risks within the county.
+The CRMP drives a suite of strategies that you can find on our website.